opentok/interactive-broadcast-android/README.md

     ```

 4. Note that the methods to display the events are not shown in this example.
-You can implement your own versions of these, and you can view the complete sample app by extracting it from the .zip file provided by TokBox.
+You can implement your own versions of these.

 ## Complete code example